erlang-unicode/i18n/README.md

 ETS, but it is not pure Erlang).

 Also, there is no the common string format for Erlang.
 There are lists and binaries.
-A string as a list are is actually a list of Unicode codepaints.
+A string as a list are is actually a list of Unicode code points.
 A binary string is a binary representation of the string (often it is in UTF-8 encoding).

-Lists are very helpful, when we work with codepaints.
+Lists are very helpful, when we work with code points.
 But they are slow.
 Binaries are useful, when we store or transmit information.

 One of the most powerful library for working with Unicode is ICU.
 We will use icu4c.
 It is version of ICU for C and C++ languages.
-Reasons why we use it are: it is fast, it has optimizied global data store, it is well tested and it works into the multithread enviroment very well.
+Reasons why we use it are: it is fast, it has fast global data store, it is well tested and it works into the multithread environment very well.